GadgetAngel/Voron2.4_My_Build_Log/README.md

 To calculate the maximum amps allowed on the 24VDC rail on mother board:

- (the four heaters {HE0-HE3}, 3.3VDC rail, 5VDC rail, and 12VDC rail all produced from the 24VDC rail).
+ (the four heaters {HE0-HE3}, 3.3VDC rail, 5VDC rail, and 12VDC rail are all produced from the 24VDC rail).

  The maximum amps for 3.3VDC rail is 1 Amp.